sejal-jagtap/de_sql_guidebook/README.md

 **JOIN and ORDER BY Command**

 Explanation:
-Using an INNER JOIN, we link authors with institutions via inst_id to show full author profiles alongside their institutions.
+The INNER JOIN connects authors with their respective institutions via inst_id.
+It displays each author’s name, field of research, and affiliated institution, sorted alphabetically by author.

+✅ Note: INNER JOIN excludes authors with no institution; use LEFT JOIN if you want to include them.

 ```sql
 SELECT a.author_id, a.full_name, a.field_of_research, i.name AS institution